GTAmodding/gta3script-specs/SPECIFICATION.md

 A **text label** is a name whose value is only known in the execution environment.

-A **constant** is a name whose value is known in the translation environment.
-The value of a *constant* is an *integer* value but these types are distinct.

 A **string** is a sequence of zero or more characters.

+An **array** is a collection of one or more elements of the same type.
+Each element is indexed by an integer key.

 Elements
 ---------------------